bestia-dev-archived/cargo_crev_reviews_workspace/cargo_crev_reviews/README.md

     This html is just an empty shell that gets the css and wasm code.
 There is no real content inside.
 This concept is [Single-page application SPA](https://en.wikipedia.org/wiki/Single-page_application).
 2. index.html requests: 3 css files, `pkg/cargo_crev_reviews.js`, `pkg/cargo_crev_reviews_bg.wasm`, "favicon" `icons/icon-032.png`.
 All these requests are GET and responses come from files_mod.rs functions, some are text files and others are base64 files.
 3. the browser imports the wasm module and starts the init function that requests `srv_review_list`.
 This responds with: response_method_name, response_html and response_data.
-4. wasm (inside the browser) is rust code.
+4. wasm (inside the browser) is Rust code.
 First it matches method_name and calls the appropriate function.
 It processes the html with the data and inserts it into index.html (the empty shell).
 5. the browser renders our first page.
 Hooray!
 6. the user clicks on some button.
-7. the macro `on_click!` or `row_on_click!` hides the ugly rust code behind the definition of an event handler in web_sys and calls a function
+7. the macro `on_click!` or `row_on_click!` hides the ugly Rust code behind the definition of an event handler in web_sys and calls a function
 8. wasm creates a rpc request and sends/POST to the server
 9. the request is POST, the server first matches the method_name and calls the appropriate function.
 The function processes the call and prepares some data.
 It loads the html template.
 10. The response contains the html to be rendered and data to be inserted in this html before rendering.